Slot Car Club

 As supplied by the Club supplied: No magnet.

 GROUP 5 Racer Sideways

 Any Gp 5 model from the Racers Sideways range.
 Cars must race as standard, except for: Change of motor pod to Slot.it BLACK zero offset version / tyre choice, which is open (from designated list of manufacturers) / longer screws to aid body rock.
-All wheels must remain as fitted originally to the car (No swapping for smaller versions).
+All wheels must remain as fitted originally to the car (No swapping for smaller versions) With wheel inserts fitted.
 Standard motors for these cars are the Flat6 yellow 20.5K (SIMN09CH) – this is the only motor eligible for the class.
 All gearing / axles / bearings / guides must remain standard (spares are from the exact Slot.it matching item only) NB: If necessary, axle maybe replace with longer solid steel Slot.it version to enable wheels to get to maximum width..
 No Magnet.
 Weight may be added.
 No suspension kits allowed.
 The cars do come with a choice of axle ride height and pod fixing; which you can use at your discretion.
 Any kit cars must be fully constructed and painted/decaled/numbered/varnished to bring them up to normal weight.
 No lightweight interiors.
 Please note – running spares for these cars are Slot.it exact equivalents.

 CLASSIC SPORTS & GT / GROUP C